Starting a blog is easy. Making money with that blog is slightly more difficult.

-The easier of the two is public speaking.
-You submit your topic to a conference, you get approved and create your slide show.
-You then go to the conference, give your presentation and then party.
+Of the two ideas, public speaking is the easiest.
+You submit your topic to a conference, get approved, and create your slide show.
+You then go to the conference, give your presentation, and party.

-As a public speaker, if you are good at it and well known in the industry you can command high speaking fees. $1,000 – $10,000 isn’t uncommon for a speaking fee for a popular conference.
+If you’re good at public speaking and are well-known in the industry, you can command high speaking fees. $1,000-10,000 isn’t uncommon for a speaking fee for a popular conference.
 But it can go even higher.
-Some very well known speakers ask for $100,000 a pop!
-Though for most speaking at conferences it is more of a way to makes yourself known with your peers.
+Some very well-known speakers ask for $100,000 a pop!

 The other option is to create a conference around your blogging topic.
 My buddy Philip Taylor makes most of his money from the FinCon annual conference.
 It’s a great conference that unites personal finance bloggers.

-Blogging, although you are writing and communicating all the time, is actually a very lonely endeavor.
+Although you’re writing and communicating all the time, blogging is a very lonely endeavor.
 You spend hours in front of a computer.
-It’s not uncommon to work out of your house and for some work in pajamas.
-So an annual conference where you meet up with people you communicate with online is a great way to make money with your niche.
+It’s not uncommon to work in your pajamas.
+So an annual conference where you can meet up with the people you communicate with online is a great way to make money with your niche.

-This one is my favorites and I did quite well with this business model.
-Another business I owned was web hosting, which technically falls under the Software as a Service (SaaS).
-Compared to the typical one-time sale with digital products, you have reoccurring revenue.
+As opposed to the typical one-time sale of a digital product, with SaaS, you have reoccurring revenue.
 In 2008, without that reoccurring revenue, I would have been dead in the water.

-Instead with other business models where the clock resets every month, you have a monthly income from your subscribers.
-It’s a type of business that starts off slow but then grows like a rocketship once momentum starts.
+Instead of having revenue that resets every month — as with other business models — with SaaS, you earn a monthly income from your subscribers.
+It’s the type of business that starts slow but then speeds up like a rocket ship once its momentum starts.

-The negative issue with this type of monetization is it takes a while to grow your MRR (Monthly Recurring Revenue) to support yourself.
-Unless you have a clear vision, I typically recommend not making this your primary way to make money blogging and look as part of a bigger picture.
+The problem with monetization is that it takes a while to grow your MRR (monthly recurring revenue) to support yourself.
+Unless you have a clear vision, I recommend not making this your primary way to make money blogging.
+Instead, look at it as one part of a bigger picture.

 8. Physical Products

-This could be selling someone else’s products or could be your own.
+This could be selling your own or someone else’s products.

-A common avenue is using Amazon’s FBA program.
-Since we are talking about a blog I assume you have your own storefront as well for another source of traffic and revenue.
+A common option is using Amazon’s FBA program.
+Since we are talking about blogs, if you’re interested in selling products, you must also have your own storefront for another source of traffic and revenue.
 WooCommerce is a good option if you like using WordPress.

-Personally, I’m not a fan of selling physical products, but I have quite a few friends who do very well with physical products.
-One option if you are considering going down this avenue is finding a similar product and offer it to your audience via an affiliate link.
+I’m not a fan of selling physical products, but I have quite a few friends who do very well with this model.
+If you’re considering going down this avenue, I recommend finding a similar product and offering it to your audience via an affiliate link.

-The downside with physical products, unlike digital products, they aren’t infinitely scalable.
-You have to deal with COGS (Cost of Goods Sold) and while you might be able to improve margins as you sell more it is a fixed cost.
+The downside to physical products is that, unlike digital products, they aren’t infinitely scalable.
+You have to deal with COGS (the cost of goods sold).
+While you might be able to improve your margins as you sell more, there’s a fixed cost.

-I personally would diversify your revenue and create a mixture of the eight options.
+If I were you, I would diversify my revenue and create a mixture of some (or all) of the eight options.
 As with any business, relying on just one source of revenue is a recipe for disaster.